-AS 120 Introduction to Africana Social Institutions and Behavior (3)
+AS 120 Introduction to Africana Social Institutions and Behavior utions and Behavior (3)

 Social institutions and their influence on the behavior of Africana peoples.
 Analysis of facts, principles, and concepts basic to understanding human behavior.

 AS 125 Africana Peoples and the World Political Economy (3)